waigx/cse549/README.md

 | Jianglin Wu  |  108075432    | jiangwu@cs.stonybrook.edu  | jianglin101, Jianglin Wu   |
 | Yigong Wang  |  109973706    | yigwang@cs.stonybrook.edu  |          waigx             |

+### Directories
+In this submitted project, there are several directories included:
+ - report: the report directory
+ - server: the code for the project

 Resource:

 ### Useful websites